ddosdor/vue-sh-cli/README.md

 Please consider that this is an experimental functionality and may not work properly.
 I tested it on my local gitlab server.

+Edit: This functionality uses the option: `git archive` and unfortunately Github doesn't support it. -> https://github.com/isaacs/github/issues/554

 ## What's next?

 I still have some ideas that I would like to implement for this tool.
 So far, this is a beta version, that's why every feedback is welcome. :)